systemd/mkosi/mkosi/resources/mkosi.md

 : The manifest format type or types to generate.
 A comma-delimited list consisting of `json` (the standard JSON output format that describes the packages installed), `changelog` (a human-readable text format designed for diffing).
-Defaults to `json`.
+By default no manifest is generated.

 `Output=`, `--output=`, `-o`